Ksinia/erudite-server/README.md

 - Run `npm install`.
 - Connect to a local database (configuration is in the file `/config/config.json`).
 - Start the server with `npm run start` for production or `npm run dev` for development.

+## Technologies used

+- express
+- web sockets